 “I need the contract signed before booking your project into my schedule.”

-“To ensure I can prioritize this in my schedule.
+“To ensure I can prioritise this in my schedule.
 I require a 25% deposit upfront before beginning work.”

 Example phrases:-